aedanmc/travelo-hey/reports/Week2.md

 ## Agenda
 1. Check in after previous week of work
 2. Discuss front end UI sketches/ design if needed
+3. Discuss scoping: what should be our one beta use case?
+    - What are the concrete steps to get there?

 ## Team Report